veedar/docs/docs/kalios.md

 su bob
 ```

 `visudo` - edits the file of superusers
-`deluser --remove-home` bob
+`deluser --remove-home bob
-`/etc/group` - shows all groups in the system
+`/etc/group` - shows all groups in the system .